 Kedrodasos (i.e. cedar forest) is an amazing beach, located 76km southwest of Chania and 1km east of the famous Elafonissi lagoon.
-The beach is filled with juniper trees (mistakenly confused with cedars) and sanddunes, reminding of tropical Lebanese beaches.
+The beach is full with juniper trees (mistakenly confused with cedars) and sanddunes.
 These are the small twisted junipers (juniper species are Juniperus oxycedrus subsp. macrocarpa and Juniperus phoenicea).
 If you ever visit the beach, you should note that the trees are very fragile and need respect.

 Agios Ioannis beaches